Jayx239/IBM701Emulator/README.md

 jump # - this command followed by a number will jump the program counter to that memory address

-run - executes 10 instructions displaying the register contents each execution
+run - executes instructions continuously displaying the register contents each execution.
+Type ctrl-z to stop execution.

 ### Architecture: